-- Whole milk and sour cream are strongly recommended for the best taste and texture.
+- Whole Milk + Sour Cream: I strongly recommend using both for the best taste and texture.
 A full fat plain yogurt would work instead, though the cupcakes may not be as light.
 Same goes with a lower fat milk.

-- Avoid using nonpareils (the little balls) as they bleed color in the batter.
-I used Rainbow Sprinkles and Pastel Star Quins from Sweetapolita
+- Sprinkles: Avoid using nonpareils (the little balls) as they bleed color in the batter.
+I used Rainbow Sprinkles and Pastel Star Quins from Sweetapolita.

 - Mini Cupcakes: For around 30 mini cupcakes, bake for about 11-13 minutes, same oven temperature.
 Allow the cupcakes to cool completely before frosting.